gamersclub-competitive/OdysseyCupBR2026/README.md

 # Odyssey Cup 2026 Brazil

-Odyssey Cup 2026 Brazil is a Counter-Strike 2 tournament operated by Gamers Club.
+Odyssey Cup 2026 Brazil is a Counter-Strike 2 tournament produced by Samsung and operated by Gamers Club.

 ---